Arkansas’ unemployment rate hit a record low of 3.4 percent in July 2017 and has stayed below the national unemployment rate of around 3.7 percent.

 Arkansas’ principal industries are agriculture, business services, forestry, manufacturing, tourism, and transportation logistics.
-Additional interesting sectors include aerospace and aviation, biosciences, data, distribution and logistics services, firearms and ammunition, healthcare, paper and timber products, smart grid technologies, software development and data management services, and steel production.
+Additional interesting sectors include aerospace and aviation, biosciences, data, distribution and logistics services, firearms and ammunition, healthcare, paper and timber products, smart grid technologies, software development data management services, and steel production.

 The startup scene in Arkansas is booming.
 A strong talent pool, a growing number of incubators and accelerator programs, and available funding and incentives have created a welcoming environment for entrepreneurs of all types.